Who We Are and Our Inspiration

 Our deep experience in electrical and textile engineering, fashion design, and business development gave us the insight to create a new technology and turn it into a great looking line of thermo gloves and other self-heating accessories that will keep your fingers and body warm.

 After months of testing, we started by developing thermal gloves for circulatory issues.
 The testing itself was done in a refrigerated environment with sensors mounted on each hand to test two different gloves simultaneously.
 In this testing, Uniqknits gloves far outperformed anything else on the market.

 You’re probably familiar with the types of performance fabrics that focus on athletic endeavors – such as wicking sweat from your body.
-We wondered what would happen if we applied next-generation fabrics to gloves for poor circulation and other cold-weather wear specifically made for those who want thin warm gloves, glove liners, or individuals who suffer from circulatory problems like Raynaud’s, scleroderma, arthritis, lupus, hypothyroidism, and more.
+We wondered what would happen if we applied next-generation, heat-generating fabrics to gloves for poor circulation and other cold-weather wear specifically made for those who want thin warm gloves, glove liners, or individuals who suffer from circulatory problems like Raynaud’s, scleroderma, arthritis, lupus, hypothyroidism, and more.

 The machines we use to create these therapeutic gloves and accessories are very high-tech.
 They’re really almost like 3D printing.
 When our gloves come off the machines, they need next to no finishing.
 There’s no sewing involved and therefore no seams.
 This advanced materials technology coupled with our unique production process truly sets Uniqknits apart in the market.

 We offer a range of styles to fit every need.
 From thin, warm gloves to dual-layered sets in a variety of colors and patterns, there’s a unique fit for every need.
 Those suffering from circulatory issues need to be ultra-vigilant during the colder months in keeping extremities warm.
 Our gloves, and other self-heating products, can get you through a long winter season with ease.